Skip to content

 For analytics that rely on cookies for session stitching and attribution, ITP makes accurate multi-visit tracking effectively impossible on Safari.
 Combined with Firefox’s Enhanced Tracking Protection (ETP), more than 35% of browser traffic is subject to aggressive cookie restrictions.

-Why cookieless analytics is unaffected
+Why first-party measurement is unaffected